 Personal information in human resources files

-Human resources files hold personal information including:
+Human resources files collect and hold personal information including:

 - employee, referee and emergency contact details